 Except where noted, all images on this page were shot in RAW format on an Olympus OMD em5 Mark II camera.
 The manual settings allow for maximum creativity.
-I also tested an Olympus Tough TG-5, a small compact point and shoot camera that is waterproof, shockproof, and freezeproof.
+I also tested an Olympus Tough TG-5 (which has been upgraded to a TG-6), a small compact point and shoot camera that is waterproof, shockproof, and freezeproof.
 Plus it fits in a pocket and can shoot in RAW format.
 Regardless of which camera you shoot with, if you sign up for our newsletter, we will send you a free copy of our book on travel photo tips:

 If you enjoyed these images, please share this page on social media, including Pinterest:

 What will be your favourite spot at Waiotapu Thermal Wonderland?